Faith Ringgold: Quilts and other textiles

 Ringgold quilted her stories to be heard, since at the time no one would publish the autobiography she had been working on; making her work both autobiographical and artistic.
 In an interview with the Crocker Art Museum she stated, "In 1983, I began writing stories on my quilts as an alternative.
 That way, when my quilts were hung up to look at, or photographed for a book, people could still read my stories."
 Her first quilt story Who's Afraid of Aunt Jemima?
-(1983) depicts the story of Aunt Jemima as a matriarch restaurateur and fictionally revises "the most maligned black female stereotype."
+(1983) depicts the story of Aunt Jemima as a matriarch restaurateur and fictionally revises "the most maligned Black female stereotype."
 Another piece, titled Change: Faith Ringgold's Over 100 Pounds Weight Loss Performance Story Quilt (1986), engages the topic of "a woman who wants to feel good about herself, struggling to [the] cultural norms of beauty, a person whose intelligence and political sensitivity allows her to see the inherent contradictions in her position, and someone who gets inspired to take the whole dilemma into an artwork".

-The series of story quilts from Ringgold's French Collection (1991–1997) focuses on historical African-American women who dedicated themselves to change the world (Sunflowers Quilting Bee at Arles).
-It also calls out and redirects of the male gaze, and illustrates the immersive power of historical fantasy and childlike imaginative storytelling.
-Many of her quilts went on to inspire the children's books that she later made, such as Dinner at Aunt Connie's House (1993) published by Hyperion Books, based on The Dinner Quilt (1988).
+The series of story quilts from Ringgold's French Collection (1991–1997) explores France, which was central to the emergence of modernism and modern art, as a place where African-American artists could find their own "modern" identity.
+Each quilt features an episode in the life of a fictional Black woman painter, Willia Marie Simone.Sunflowers Quilting Bee at Arles features historical African-American women who dedicated themselves to fighting oppression and changing the world.
+In other quilts from the series, Simone is shown posing nude for modernist artists Pablo Picasso and Henri Matisse, but also turns the tables in Picnic at Giverny (a parodic citation of Edouard Manet's Luncheon on the Grass), in which she paints a nude Picasso while accompanied by contemporary women who, like Ringgold, were working to increase women's participation in the art world.
+The series calls out and challenges the male gaze, and illustrates the immersive power of historical fantasy and childlike imaginative storytelling.
+Many of Ringgold's quilts went on to inspire the children's books that she later made, such as Tar Beach (published in 1991 based on the 1988 story quilt of the same name) and Dinner at Aunt Connie's House (1993) published by Hyperion Books, based on The Dinner Quilt (1988).
+Tar Beach, the first of Ringgold's children's books, won many awards, including the Caldecott Honor book award and the Coretta Scott King Award for illustration.

 Ringgold followed The French Collection with The American Collection (1997), a series of quilts that continues the narrative from The French Collection.